Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • soreness in the mammary glands.

-Studies on the side effects of oral contraceptives
+Studies on side effects of oral contraceptives

-In foreign countries, studies are constantly being conducted on the side effects of hormonal drugs on a woman's body, which revealed the following facts:
+In foreign countries, studies are constantly being conducted on the side effects of hormonal drugs on a woman’s body, which have revealed the following facts:

 • Hormonal contraceptives are used by more than 100 million women in different countries.